Getting an OUI in Connecticut

 Plea bargains are not allowed in Connecticut.
 However, first-time offenders can participate in court-ordered diversion in a pre-trial alcohol education program.
 Successful completion entitles you to dismissal of your charges, although this option can be used only once every 10 years.

-How long will I have an Ignition Interlock Device (car breathalyzer) in Connecticut?
+How long will I have a Connecticut Ignition Interlock Device (car breathalyzer)?